lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 I invented this recipe after playing around with a few blog posts I found on tomato soups.
 I like that it's neither too spicy nor too sweet, but both charateristics are very present in the taste.
-It's easy to make (please let me know if the instructions are not clear) and fast for a good soup.
-Perfect for a winter evening.
+It's easy and fast to prepare - a perfect soup for a winter evening.
 If you like wine, then a strong red is the perfect companion.

 ## Ingredients